 Table of Contents

 There are several reasons for people in the US and elsewhere have lower savings.
 The main culprit is prioritizing issues like buying or enhancing a home, entertainment, expenses on holidays and vacations, spending on new clothes and jewelry, and investment in new technology such as the latest smartphones and electronics.

-Unfortunately, the main culprit remains mistakes that laypersons make while investing their money.
+Unfortunately, the main culprit remains the mistakes that laypersons make while investing their money.

 Understandably, nobody wishes to waste money knowingly.
 However, we inadvertently end up spending recklessly directly or indirectly.
 Reckless spending occurs in various areas:

 Unpaid amounts on credit cards attract extremely high-interest rates.
 Unless absolutely necessary, avoid buying on credit cards.
-And if using one is inevitable, try settle to entire amount during at the earliest-preferably as soon as the statement arrives.
+And if using one is inevitable, try to settle for the entire amount at the earliest-preferably as soon as the statement arrives.